sqlite/sqlite/autosetup/README.md

 - **`define-for-opt flag defineName ?checkingMsg? ?yesVal=1? ?noVal=0?`**\
-  `[define $defineName]` to either `$yesVal` or `$noVal`, depending on whether `--$flag` is truthy or not. `$checkingMsg` is a human-readable description of the check being made, e.g. "enable foo bar baz?"
+  `[define $defineName]` to either `$yesVal` or `$noVal`, depending on whether `--$flag` is truthy or not. `$checkingMsg` is a human-readable description of the check being made, e.g. "enable foo?"
   If no `checkingMsg` is provided, the operation is silent.\
   Potential TODO: change the final two args to `-yes` and `-no` flags.
 They're rarely needed, though: search [auto.def][] for `TSTRNNR_OPTS` for an example of where they are used.